-A California “class action” lawsuit is a legal action in which one or more plaintiffs sue as representatives of a “class” of people with similar claims.
-Liability is then determined by a judge who approves a legal remedy for all members of the class.
+A California “class action” lawsuit is a legal action in which one or more plaintiffs sue as representatives of a group of people with similar claims.
+Liability is then determined by a judge who approves a legal remedy for all members.

-Common types of class action litigation our California personal injury attorneys handle include (but are not limited to):
+Common types of these lawsuits that our California personal injury attorneys handle include (but are not limited to):

 - Consumer fraud,